MicrosoftDocs/dynamics365smb-docs-pr.de-de/README.md

 ```

 ### Standard Phrases
-All fields in Dynamics NAV have tooltips.
+All fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] have tooltips.
 Therefore, do not document fields in Help.
 To refer readers to the tooltips, use this standard phrase where relevant:
 "Choose a field to read a short description of the field or link to more information."

 ### File naming